NativeScript/docs-v7/README.md

 git clone https://github.com/NativeScript/nativescript-ui-samples-vue.git
 ```

-> **NOTE**: `nativescript-ui-...` are private repositories used for building the Api Reference for the NativeScript UI components.
+> **NOTE**: `nativescript-ui-...` are private repositories used for building the API Reference for the NativeScript UI components.
 > **NOTE**: If you have these repositories locally from previous work with the documentation, be sure to delete them and start from scratch as some old files can cause problems with the current setup.

-Then build the docker image by using the following command from the `ns-docs` folder:
+Then, build the docker image by using the following command from the `ns-docs` folder:

 ```bash
 sudo docker build -t ns-docs:1.0 docs/build